Meet Our Staff

 Board Chair

 Andréa Linton grew up in a family that gardened, composted, and made their own bread.
 Outings were always visits to Washington’s parks and seashores.
 After her parents moved to Whidbey in the mid 1970’s they became involved with South Whidbey Tilth, Friends of the Freeland Library, Earth Day events, Audubon, and Beach Watchers, passing along to Andréa the struggles of a rural island community to retain its character.
 Andréa attended Western Washington University and holds a BA in Museum Studies, a Masters in Ancient Greek History, and a post-Master’s degree in Historic Preservation.
-She has worked for a national canned seafood company for twenty-three years, initiating and guiding the company’s sustainability program while gaining Non-GMO Project verification for their products.
+She is retired, having worked for a national seafood company for 25 years, where she initiated and guided the company’s sustainability program while gaining Non-GMO Project verification for their products.
 Andréa is an avid gardener, seamstress, and jam maker.

 Linda LaMar